-Although initially lost in the flurry of psych/prog releases at the end of 1967, Procol Harum’s first is today recognized as an early classic in the genre.
+Although initially lost in the flurry of psych/prog releases at year’s end, this is today recognized as an early classic in the genre.

 Kronomyth 1.0: An unrepentantly intelligent debut.